Skip to main content

 Other questions you might have

 A long-lasting disease that included muscle pain, fatigue and headaches was significantly associated with deployment of military personnel to the Gulf War.
-Some suggested that Gulf War Syndrome (GWS) was caused by the anthrax vaccine.
-To determine whether anthrax vaccine caused GWS, a study was performed.
+It was called Gulf War syndrome (GWS).
+Some people suggested that GWS was caused by the anthrax vaccine.
+A study was performed to check whether that claim was true.
 Blood was taken from anthrax-vaccinated people who complained of symptoms of GWS and from those who did not.
-The percentage of people who had antibodies to anthrax was not different between the two groups.
-Therefore, the anthrax vaccine did not cause GWS.
+Both groups had similar numbers of people with antibodies against anthrax, suggesting that the anthrax vaccine did not cause GWS.

 Do antibiotics treat anthrax?

-Antibiotics such as penicillin, doxycycline and ciprofloxacin have all been found to kill anthrax bacteria and can be used effectively in the treatment of patients with anthrax.
+Yes.
+Some antibiotics, such as penicillin, doxycycline and ciprofloxacin, have been found to kill anthrax bacteria and are used to treat patients with anthrax.

 If antibiotics treat anthrax, why do military personnel need a vaccine?

-The problem with antibiotics is that they can kill anthrax bacteria, but they don’t kill anthrax spores.
+First, antibiotics can kill anthrax bacteria, but they don’t kill anthrax spores.
 In the event of a bioterrorist attack, spores would be released into the air and inhaled.
-Antibiotics would prevent the development of anthrax disease, but they would not necessarily kill all of the spores.
+Antibiotics would prevent the development of anthrax disease, but they would not necessarily kill the spores.
 If someone took antibiotics for several weeks, or even several months, and then stopped the antibiotics, the spores could reawaken (i.e., germinate) and cause disease.
 It is unclear exactly how long one should treat with antibiotics before it is certain that all inhaled spores will not germinate.

 Why is anthrax considered to be a potential bioterrorist threat?